Hiding One Connect Box & One Connect Cable Out of Sight

 You can see 2 little slits on the bottom lip of the enclosure box in the photo below.
 If 20×14 inch enclosure box could have fit inside the wall, that would have shaved off maybe about 20 minutes of the job but not a big deal.

-Power outlet is required inside the structural enclosure box to plug in the One Connect Box power cord like the photo shown below.
+Power outlet is required inside the structured enclosure box to plug in the One Connect Box power cord like the photo shown below.

 How do I connect more devices to my One Connect Box in the future if it’s hidden behind the TV?